 Massachusetts – NECN The latest news from around the state

-Massachusetts health officials reported 7,626 new COVID-19 cases and eight more deaths on Monday in a report covering three days’ worth of data.
-This comes as local doctors push to reinstate mask mandates in certain locations as case counts continue to rise.
-In total, there have been 1,698,587 cases and 19,330 deaths since the start of the coronavirus pandemic.
-Last week, the state reported more than 5,000 new cases in a single day — prior to that, the last time there were over 5,000 new cases reported in a single day was at the end of January.
-More on the COVID-19 pandemic coronavirus 8 hours ago Test Positive for COVID?
-These Free Treatments Are Available in Mass. coronavirus vaccine 11 hours ago Pfizer: 3-Dose COVID Vaccine Is Safe, Effective for Kids Under 5 The state reported 807 people hospitalized for COVID-19 as of Monday’s data release, with 267, or 33%, being primary cases.
-Of the total hospitalizations, 74 are in intensive care and 24 are intubated.
-Massachusetts’ COVID metrics, tracked on the Department of Public Health’s interactive coronavirus dashboard, have declined since the omicron surge, but case counts have been on an upward trajectory for several weeks.
-This latest increase is being attributed to subvariants of omicron — first, it was the “stealth” omicron variant BA.2, and more recently the BA.2.
-12.1 subvariant, which health officials say appears to be up to 27% more contagious than BA.2.
-However, there is no data to indicate it causes more serious illness.
-The state’s seven-day average positivity rate went down to 8.3% Monday, compared to 9.2% on Friday.
-For context, the numbers are still below the types of case counts and hospitalizations seen at height of the omicron surge in January, when average daily case counts reached over 28,000 and hospitalizations peaked at around 3,300.
-COVID levels in wastewater, as reported by the Massachusetts Water Resources Authority's tracking system have also been increasing, but the latest report shows levels declining somewhat.
-It’s important to note that the levels of virus seen in the wastewater remain nowhere near where they were during the peak of the omicron surge.
+Massachusetts health officials reported 1,678 new COVID-19 cases and eight new deaths on Friday.
+In total, there have been 1,767,337 cases and 19,717 deaths since the start of the coronavirus pandemic.
+The state reported 486 people hospitalized for COVID-19 as of Friday’s data release, with 158 being primary cases.
+Of the total hospitalizations, 43 are in intensive care and 10 are intubated.
+Massachusetts’ COVID metrics, tracked on the Department of Public Health’s interactive coronavirus dashboard, have trended back down after a spring bump, but experts warn that this summer will be more challenging than last year, with a much higher level of COVID-19 in Massachusetts.
+More on the COVID-19 pandemic coronavirus pandemic 2 hours ago Fact Check: COVID-19 Vaccines Don't Contain Fetal Tissue Business 6 hours ago Omicron-Specific Covid Vaccines Could Finally Be Here This Fall—Here's What You Need to Know coronavirus 10 hours ago COVID Levels Continue to Decline Across New England Most of Massachusetts’ 14 is now considered low risk for COVID-19, according to new data from the Centers for Disease Control and Prevention.
+The most recent peak was attributed to subvariants of omicron — first, it was the “stealth” omicron variant BA.2, and more recently the BA.2.
+12.1 subvariant.
+Other variants have since been identified in New England as well.
+The state’s seven-day average positivity was at 6.22% Friday, compared to 5.85% on Thursday.
+This spring bump was well below the types of case counts and hospitalizations seen at height of the omicron surge in January, when average daily case counts reached over 28,000 and hospitalizations peaked at around 3,300.
+COVID levels in wastewater, as reported by the Massachusetts Water Resources Authority's tracking system have also started to signal declines.
+The levels of virus seen in the wastewater also remain nowhere near where they were during the peak of the omicron surge.
 Experts have also said that case count reporting became a less accurate indicator during the omicron surge, given the difficulties in getting tested.
 Now, widespread use of rapid tests means that some results go unreported.
-More than 14.7 million vaccine doses have now been administered in Massachusetts.
-Health officials on Monday reported that a total of 5,380,815 Massachusetts residents have been fully vaccinated.
+More than 15 million vaccine doses have now been administered in Massachusetts.
+Health officials on Friday reported that a total of 5,407,910 Massachusetts residents have been fully vaccinated.
 This story uses functionality that may not work in our app.
 Click here to open the story in your web browser.

 Boston Herald Boston news, sports, politics, opinion, entertainment, weather and obituaries